uwol/proleap-cobol/README.md

 proleap-cobol
 =============

-Code base for proleap-cobol that allows you to analyze, execute & transform COBOL
+Code base for proleap-cobol that allows you to analyze, execute & transform COBOL in the cloud.

 You find a deployed version of this repository at [proleap.io](https://www.proleap.io/).